AnujaGajaweera/minecraft-python/README.md

 Levels can be saved to a single *.mclevel* NBT file in the pause menu.
 The level files are perfectly compatible with Java and vice versa.

-Mushroom bowl soup and bread will restore health.
+Porkchops, mushroom bowl soup, and bread will restore health.
 Check the Wiki for crafting recipes added in this version.

 ![Isometric screenshot](/map.png?raw=true)